Ben-Effress/FilmFlash/README.md

 ## Getting Started
 ### API Key
-Create a `apikey.properties` file in the root directory of the project.
+Create an `apikey.properties` file in the root directory of the project.
 Add the following line to the file:
 ```
 API_KEY = "your API key here"